 Ethnic minority and culturally diverse students are strongly encouraged to apply.
 For more comprehensive information, please review the Psychology Internship Handbook.
 For additional information and questions, please contact us.

-UNI's professional staff includes nine licensed psychologists who are direct supervisors for the internship program and six licensed psychologists who fulfill other roles related to the internship.
+UNI's professional staff includes ten licensed psychologists who are direct supervisors for the internship program and seven licensed psychologists who fulfill other roles related to the internship.
 Psychology staff members participate and support the internship training program in a variety of ways.
 They may provide individual intern supervision and mentoring, participate in didactic training and seminars, provide consultation, contribute to psychology staff meetings and treatment team rounds, provide case conferences, participate as members of the psychology training committee and/or assist with ongoing program evaluation.

 *Accredited by the American Psychological Association Commission on Accreditation